-[©] Green Building Initiative, Inc. (ww.thegbi.org).
+© Green Building Initiative, Inc. (ww.thegbi.org).
 For personal use only.
 Additional reproduction, distribution or transmission in either print or digital form is not permitted without Green Building Initiative's prior written permission.

-- Lighting and lighting controls by floor or by zones with floor areas no greater than 20,000 ft2 (1860 m2);

-- Plug loads by floor or by zones no greater than 20,000ft2 (1860 m2);

 - Major electric HVAC equipment (e.g., chillers, cooling towers, AHU fans, pumps) 5 HP or greater;

 - Chilled water generation;

 - On-site renewable energy power generation;

 - Heating water or steam generation; AND/OR

 - Specialty or process electrical equipment.

-- One point each for sub-metering five or more of the listed systems in a MURB at the building level to a maximum of 5 points. - Two points each are earned when heating, cooling, and electricity are sub-metered at the individual unit level in a MURB to a maximum of 5 points. - One point is earned for each listed system where sub-metering is installed to a maximum of 5 points. - Not applicable for buildings <20,000 ft2 (1860 m2).
+- level in a MURB to a maximum of 5 points. - One point is earned for each listed system where sub-metering is installed to a maximum of 5 points. - Not applicable for buildings <20,000 ft (1860 m).

-8.3.2 MONITORING AND REPORTING
+8.3.2 Monitoring and Reporting